28msec/zorba/README.txt

 Known bugs
 ----------

+2007.02.19

+Type system is undergoing rewrite.
+For the time being we use the old code.

 2007.01.29

 Build is clean, except for one residual error in 'function_impl'.
+[Residual error was correctred.]

 2007.01.27

 Build is currently partially disabled pending conversion to the in-memory node store.
+[The conversion is now conplete; the build fully enabled.]

 2007.01.25